 People have an inherent desire to learn, but how we learn best is still up for debate.
 In this series, we explore trends related to distributed learning and what they mean in practice.

-Generally speaking, we learn through a variety of methods.
-And while these methods can be effective tools, only a small portion occur within the context of formal training—which is where many L&D teams focus most of their energy.
+Generally speaking, we learn through a variety of means and methods.
+And while these methods can be effective tools, only a small portion of learning occurs within the context of formal training—which is where many learning and development teams focus most of their energy.

 A Changing Perspective

-We’re starting to see a change in how people view training methods.
-The growing popularity of the 70:20:10 model, for example, is helping L&D leaders focus on informal and social learning activities.
+We are starting to see a change in how people view training methods.
+The growing popularity of the 70:20:10 model, for example, is helping learning and development leaders focus on informal and social learning activities.
 This trend has generally been positive and spurred the development of interesting products, projects, and technologies around this way of thinking.

-In this series, we explain how you can track and report on distributed learning and how you can support and encourage these experiences within your organization’s workforce to produce more effective informal training.
+In this series, we explain how you can track and report on distributed learning and how you can support and encourage these experiences within your organization’s workforce to produce informal training that is more effective.

-We focus on the following topics while discussing their relevance, exploring practical implications, and providing helpful tips on how you can track and measure learning with xAPI and other methods.
+We will focus on the following topics while discussing each one's relevance, exploring practical implications, and providing helpful tips on how you can track and measure learning with xAPI and other methods.